lyubomir-popov/baseline-nudge-generator/README.md

 **Key difference**:

 - `fontSize` is specified in **rem units** (e.g., 2.5 = 2.5rem)
-- `lineHeight` is specified as **number of baseline units** (e.g., 5 = 5 × 0.5rem = 2.5rem)
+- `lineHeight` is specified as **number of baseline units** (e.g., 5 = 5 × 0.5rem = 2.5rem, 5.5 = 5.5 × 0.5rem = 2.75rem)
-- `spaceAfter` is specified as **number of baseline units** (e.g., 4 = 4 × 0.5rem = 2rem)
+- `spaceAfter` is specified as **number of baseline units** (e.g., 4 = 4 × 0.5rem = 2rem, 4.5 = 4.5 × 0.5rem = 2.25rem)

-This ensures all line heights and spacing are perfect multiples of your baseline unit, maintaining consistent vertical rhythm throughout your typography system.
+This ensures all line heights and spacing are perfect multiples of your baseline unit (or half-baseline units for finer control), maintaining consistent vertical rhythm throughout your typography system.

 ### Example Calculation

 With `baselineUnit: 0.5`:

 - `fontSize: 2.5` = 2.5rem font size
-- `lineHeight: 5` = 5 × 0.5rem = 2.5rem line height
+- `lineHeight: 5.5` = 5.5 × 0.5rem = 2.75rem line height
-- `spaceAfter: 4` = 4 × 0.5rem = 2rem space after element
+- `spaceAfter: 4.5` = 4.5 × 0.5rem = 2.25rem space after element

 **Important**: The actual CSS `margin-bottom` will be calculated as `spaceAfter - nudgeTop` to ensure proper baseline alignment.
-For example, if the calculated nudge is 0.375rem, the margin-bottom becomes 2rem - 0.375rem = 1.625rem, so that the total spacing (padding-top + margin-bottom) aligns perfectly with the baseline grid.
+For example, if the calculated nudge is 0.375rem, the margin-bottom becomes 2.25rem - 0.375rem = 1.875rem, so that the total spacing (padding-top + margin-bottom) aligns perfectly with the baseline grid.

 ## Generated Files